PontesGabriel/JavaEvolution/README.md

-# JavaEvolution 📌
+# JavaExercices 📌

-## My public repository about myself evolution in this excellent language ⌨️🛠️
+## My public repository about my exercices in this excellent language ⌨️🛠️